 - Pumpkin chia pudding can last for up 5 days in the fridge, so it’s great for prepping ahead of time.

-- If you don’t have pumpkin pie spice, sub 1/2 tsp cinnamon and 1/2 tsp ground ginger, or just use all cinnamon.
+- If you don’t have pumpkin pie spice, sub ½ teaspoon cinnamon and ½ teaspoon ground ginger, or just use all cinnamon.

 - I like to top my pudding with pecans, but feel free to mix it up!
 Pumpkin seeds, chocolate chips, and walnuts would all taste delicious.